bikespace/bikespace/datasets/scrape-ero-comments/README.md

 This scraper scrapes the supplied ERO notice page and downloads all the publicly available comments.

-To run navigate to `datasets/scrape-ero-comments/`
+To run navigate to `datasets/scrape-ero-comments/`.
+This script should work with Python 3.12 and above.

 You will need [virtualenv](https://virtualenv.pypa.io/en/latest/) if you don't have it installed already.